 This will involve both cost reduction (principally staff costs) and growing revenues.
 The principal target for revenue growth is Government services, where POL's ambition is to become the "Front Office for Government".
-POL has pitched this as providing more face-to-face services on Government's behalf, helping Government to make savings and move towards digital delivery by outsourcing these transactions. -POL has secured some small contract wins - some through being a prime bidder and some by partnering.
+POL has pitched this as providing more face-to-face services on Government's behalf, helping Government to make savings and move towards digital delivery by outsourcing these transactions.
+POL has secured some small contract wins - some through being a prime bidder and some by partnering.
 However, they lost the DWP contract for the cheque replacement service, and there have been some reservations on their ability to manage the tender process.
 Recently, UKBA has given their intent to award their biometric residency permit enrolment service to POL, and the day of your meeting with Alice is the last day of the stand-still period, during which other bidders can challenge the award.
 Alice is also meeting Jeremy Heywood on 27 October, immediately before her meeting with you.

-However, POL has faced difficulties to date in winning new Government work, for example + losing out to a rival bidder in relation to DWP's "SMOTs" contract for the payment of benefit cheques.
-The outcome of the current tender for UKBA work is expected imminently (NB - this may become known between the submission of this briefing and your meeting with Alice, in which case we will update you immediately).
-Following your recent Formatted: None, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers Formatted: Not Highlight presentation to PEX(ER), Stephen Lovegrove has written to the commercial directors of OGDs to encourage them to engage with POL, on a without prejudice basis, and we are in the process of setting up key meetings (including with HMRC, DWP and DH), in developing their future service offerings and to suggest they meet with Will Gibson. as a result.
+Following your recent presentation to PEX(ER), Stephen Lovegrove has written to the commercial directors of OGDs to encourage them to engage with POL, on a without prejudice basis, and we are in the process of setting up key meetings (including with HMRC, DWP and DH).
 Senior POL and Shex teams are meeting at the end of November to agree strategic comms for GS.

 Preparing the company for possible mutualisation (assuming the successful implementation of the commercial strategy) will also be a key role.
 We have now published our consultation document on developing a mutual ownership model for POL (on 19 September) and are grateful to Alice and the wider POL team for their input to date.
-POL is not planning to submit a formal response; instead proposing to continue to engage with you and officials on a more informal basis (ie through papers, meetings and calls) so that business requirements are fully understood and incorporated.Alice has voiced some concern to officials that POL is under-resourced to engage effectively in the process to develop mutualisation proposals, given other priorities (eg separation and the implementation of the commercial strategy).
+Alice has voiced some concern to officials that POL is under-resourced to engage effectively in the process to develop mutualisation proposals, given other priorities (eg separation and the implementation of the commercial strategy).
 POL is considering how best to input into the current consultation; deciding whether to submit a formal response or instead continuing to engage with you and officials on a more informal basis (ie through papers, meetings and calls) so that business requirements are fully understood and incorporated.